Olwiba/Raygun-Angular2-offline-demo/README.md

 ![](https://assets-global.website-files.com/5e2701b416b6d176f5007781/6344bbf42c1388b9f34a5c6f_logo-colour-stylised-2.svg)

-A working example of the Raygun4JS provider integrated into the Angular2 framework.
+A working example of the Raygun4JS provider integrated into the Angular2 framework with offline capabilities.

 ```EBNF
 This demo has been based off Angular.io's Tour of Heroes test app.